 DFML takes its responsibilities regarding personal information seriously.
-Utilizing secure channels, DFML will verify your personal information such as your Social Security number, date of birth or driver’s license number by matching it against DFML State Partner data.
+Utilizing secure channels, DFML will verify your personal information such as your Social Security number, date of birth, or driver’s license number by matching it against DFML State Partner data.
 For example, your information might be shared with the Department of Unemployment Assistance or the Department of Revenue to conduct data matches to track wages.
-Using data in this manner allows us to know we are providing the correct benefit amount to the correct, eligible person.
+Using data in this manner ensures the correct benefit amount is made to the correct, eligible person.

-DFML will share your certification of a serious health condition form with your current or former employer and DFML State Partners, to validate the information you’ve provided.
+DFML will share your certification of a serious health condition form with your current or former employer and DFML State Partners to validate the information you have provided.
 In addition, DFML will share with your current or former employer and, as applicable, their third-party affiliates, information about your claim such as:

 - Your name and date of birth

 - When you start, submit, or update your application

 - The dates of leave you are requesting

 - The type of leave you are requesting

 - Whether your claim is approved or denied

-To verify your identity and the authenticity of certification of serious health condition forms, we may also share this information with your health care provider.
+To verify your identity and the authenticity of certification of serious health condition forms, DFML may also share this information with your health care provider.